Pelvic Girdle Pain Impacts Function and Quality of Life

 - Sixteen scales are used in research to measure PGP symptoms.

-When overall level of complaints is > 3: it is important for that woman to have Rost therapy.
-In one of Röst’s follow-up studies it was found that the higher the OCI in pregnancy at physiotherapy intake, the more sessions were needed postpartum.
-Early intervention can help to prevent adapted motor patterns as soon as possible and prevent prolonged symptoms.
+When overall level of complaints is > 3: it is important for that patient to receive Rost Therapy™.
+In one of Röst’s follow-up studies (Rost et al. 2006) it was found that the higher the OCI in pregnancy at physiotherapy intake, the more sessions were needed postpartum.
+Early intervention can help to prevent dysfuntional motor patterns as soon as possible and prevent prolonged symptoms.

-With Rost Therapy, patients quickly get back into their usual patterns of daily activities when they use the postures and motor patterns we advise in the book and the app.
-Both are available in several languages.
-Some women may initially find the recommendations difficult and painful: these women will benefit more readily from the approach by working with a Rost therapist.
-Registered Rost Therapists can be found on this website at Find a Therapist.
+With Rost Therapy™, patients can quickly and easily get back to their daily activities when they use the postures and motor patterns we advise in the book and the app.
+Both are available in different languages.
+Some women may initially find the recommendations difficult and painful: these women will benefit more from working directly with a Rost therapist.
+Registered Rost Therapists can be found on our data base Find a Therapist.

 Early Intervention is Best